Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-oidc-app.md

 When the user logs in to the app, a request is sent to Asgardeo with the relevant **scopes**.

-Scopes determine which user attributes the application is privileged to access.
+Scopes determine which user attributes the application has the privilege to access.
 A client application can only access user attributes that are bound by the requested scopes.

 ::: info
 Learn more about <a :href="$withBase('/guides/users/attributes/manage-scopes')">managing scopes</a> in Asgardeo.